Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 Required Documents

-The website doesn’t give you any information about what documents you need to submit for beneficiaries until you get to the very last page of the online application portal.
+The migration website doesn’t give you any information about what documents you need to submit for beneficiaries until you get to the very last page of the online application portal.
 But you have to complete the application in one go and cannot save progress and return later.
 It’s really frustrating if you get to the end and aren’t aware of what you need.

 So here’s your list of what you need to gather for the beneficiary visa application, with some explainers: